toolleeo/cli-apps/README.md

 * [todocheck](https://github.com/preslavmihaylov/todocheck) - Static code analyzer for annotated TODO comments.
 * [ugrep](https://github.com/Genivia/ugrep) - Ultra fast grep with interactive TUI, fuzzy search, boolean queries, hexdumps and more.
 * [vgrep](https://github.com/vrothberg/vgrep) - User-friendly pager for grep.

+## <a name="time-tracker"></a>Time trackers

+Time and habit trackers.

+* [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focussed ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
+* [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool for the command line.
+It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
+* [dijo](https://github.com/NerdyPepper/dijo) - Scriptable, curses-based, digital habit tracker.
+* [doing](https://github.com/ttscoff/doing) - A command line tool for remembering what you were doing and tracking what you've done.
+* [habitctl](https://github.com/blinry/habitctl) - Minimalist command line tool you can use to track and examine your habits.
+* [habitmap](https://github.com/shuu-wasseo/habitmap) - A command-line app to track your habits and visualise how committed you are to making or maintaining them with colorful heatmaps.
+* [Moro](https://github.com/getmoro/moro) - A command line tool for tracking work hours, as simple as it can get.
+* [Productivity Timer](https://github.com/h-sifat/productivity-timer) - A CLI/TUI Pomodoro timer and todo (coming soon) application for keyboard addicts and terminal fans that makes you more productive.
+* [Timetrap](https://github.com/samg/timetrap) - A simple command line time tracker written in Ruby.
+It provides an easy to use command line interface for tracking what you spend your time on.
+* [Timewarrior](https://github.com/GothenburgBitFactory/timewarrior) - A time tracking utility that offers simple stopwatch features as well as sophisticated calendar-based backfill, along with flexible reporting.
+* [tmux-pomodoro-plus](https://github.com/olimorris/tmux-pomodoro-plus) - Pomodoro technique into your tmux workflow
+* [utt](https://github.com/larose/utt) - Ultimate Time Tracker - A simple command-line time tracker written in Python.
+* [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
+It can generate nice reports for clients.

 ## <a name="todo-manager"></a>Todo managers